chef/community-site/site/content/_index.md

   header: We're all in this
   header2: together
   body: >-
     We'll be featuring some of our amazing community members in the coming months, so keep an eye out for updates.
-If you'd like to share your Chef Community story, get in touch at [community@chef.io](mailto:community@chef.io).
+If you'd like to share your Chef community story, get in touch at [community@chef.io](mailto:community@chef.io).
 resources:
   header: Resources from the
   header2: community